ligolang/ligo/gitlab-pages/docs/intro/ligo-intro.md

 unbloated.
 Our hope is to have a simple, strongly typed language with a low footprint.

-LIGO currently offers three syntaxes:
+LIGO currently offers two syntaxes:

   - **JsLIGO**, a TypeScript/JavaScript inspired syntax that aims to be familiar to those coming from TypeScript/JavaScript.